Freddo1/Emotion-detection/README.md

 # Emotion-detection
 Real-time face and emotion detection

-This is a partial result of a bachelor thesis work in face and emotion detection done between August 2018 through January 2019.
+This is a partial result of one part of the implementations made during a bachelor thesis work in face and emotion detection done between August 2018 through January 2019.
 Simply clone or download and choose the way you want to run the detection.
 There are two ways instructed below.

 # Face detection